zonble/flutter_platform_alert/README.md

 - Information icon
 - Question icon

-Please note that icons are not available on iOS and Android.
+Please note that these icons are not available on iOS and Android.

+### Themes/Dark or Light Mode

+On iOS and macOS, the alert dialogs follows the dark/light mode settings on users' system.
+On Linux, the alert dialogs are rendered with current GTK theme.
+On Windows, they are always in light mode even you choose to use dark mode on Windows 10 and Windows 11.

+On Android, the alert dialog uses the default theme of Material design (as Theme.Material.Dialog.Alert).

 ## Localization